May 23, 2023

 If you have questions, please contact the campus administration directly or send your questions to our COVID email: email@example.com.

 We have received updates and timelines specific to the Covid-19 vaccine distribution plan from our pharmacy partner.
-The pharmacy staff will provide and administer the vaccines to all residents and team members who have consented to receiving the vaccine.
+The pharmacy staff will provide and administer the vaccines to all residents and team members who have consented to receive the vaccine.
 The pharmacy anticipates scheduling vaccine clinics for our residents and team members the week of 12/28/20.
 We will not know the specific date and time of the vaccine clinic until next week.

 We know that there may be hesitancy about receiving the vaccine, but we are trusting the science and encourage participation to get us one step closer to hugs, singing and celebrations.
 We have attached multiple documents from our pharmacy for your review: